alwell/Cetasikas/vitality.md

 cuti-citta, dying-consciousness, are accompanied by other cetasikas besides the ’universals’.

-The ’universals’ have different qualities as they arise with different cittas.
-For example, when kusala citta arises all the accompanying cetasikas, the ’universals’ included, are kusala as well.
+The 'universals' have different qualities as they arise with different cittas.
+For example, when kusala citta arises all the accompanying cetasikas, the 'universals' included, are kusala as well.
 Vedanā, feeling, which accompanies kusala citta can be pleasant feeling or indifferent feeling.

-Cetanā, volition, which accompanies kusala citta has a double function: it coordinates the tasks of the accompanying dhammas and it ’wills’ kusala.
-If it motivates wholesome deeds it is capable of producing the appropriate result when it is the right time for it.
-Thus, kusala cetanā is different from cetanā which accompanies vipākacitta.
+Cetanā, volition, which accompanies kusala citta coordinates the tasks of the accompanying dhammas and if it is of the intensity of kusala kamma patha, it produces its appropriate result.
 When the citta is akusala, all the accompanying cetasikas are akusala as well.
 Vedanā which accompanies akusala citta can be pleasant feeling (in the case of lobha-mūla-citta), unpleasant feeling (in the case of dosa-mūla-citta), or indifferent feeling (in the case of lobha-mūla-citta and moha-mūla-citta).
-As regards cetanā which accompanies akusala citta, this has a double function: it coordinates the accompanying dhammas on the object and it ’wills’ akusala.
-If it motivates unwholesome deeds it is capable of producing the appropriate result when it is the right time.
+As regards cetanā which accompanies akusala citta, this coordinates the accompanying dhammas on the object and it if it is of the intensity of akusala kamma patha, it produces its appropriate result.

 Ekaggatā, concentration or one-pointedness, which accompanies akusala citta is different from ekaggatā which accompanies kusala citta.
 Thus we see that mental phenomena which arise together condition one another.
 If we have more understanding of the many different conditions for the phenomena which arise, it will help us to see them as elements, not as a person, a self.

 ### Questions